 - Low productivity despite talent.

 Success: We redefined roles and responsibilities so that she was supported in data entry by one of the other call center staff who actually hated the phones and who was considered a marginal performer.
 They both found Flow.
 Once Tina was focused on what she did best – building relationships with clients – it was difficult to get her off the phone even for lunch breaks!
-Meanwhile, the data-entry resource went on to fulfill a critical role working to ensure the CRM system had the data required to support the folks on the phones and became a solid performer.
+Meanwhile, the other call centre staff who enjoyed data-entry fulfilled a critical role, working to ensure the CRM system had the data required to support the folks on the phones and became a solid performer.

 It’s essential that you structure your workplace so that some employees find fun in what others consider work and vice-versa.
 It takes a bit of creativity and it all starts with asking the right questions.
 If you could use a little help to get that process started without having to reinvent the wheel, please reach out.

-What difference would it make in YOUR company to have employees in the right seats related to skills and in Flow related to what they love to do?
+What difference would it make in YOUR company to have employees in the right seats related to their skills and in Flow related to what they love to do?